How to Master Your Startup’s Burn Rate

 4. How can I extend my startup’s runway?

-To extend your startup’s runway, reduce non-necessary expenses, increase revenue, or raise more capital.
+To extend your startup’s runway, reduce non-essential expenses, increase revenue, or raise more capital.
 Building a financial cushion and diversifying revenue streams can also help.

 5. When should I worry about my burn rate?